Using a Solicitor during Mediation

 We would recommend you seek legal advice at some point during your separation and divorce.

-You can choose to have a solicitor working alongside you throughout the mediation process or you can choose to involve them at different stages.
-The decision on when to bring in a solicitor is yours.
+You can choose to have a solicitor work alongside you throughout the mediation process, or you can choose to involve them at different stages.
+The decision on when to bring in a solicitor is yours to make.

-At the point in mediation when you have both provided full financial information, and are looking at proposals and likely options we will always ask you to seek advice from a solicitor; an appointment to talk through your finances and the proposals that have been discussed in mediation, to ensure you have full information before making final proposals for the way forward.
+At the point in mediation when you have both provided full financial information and are looking at proposals and likely options, we will always ask you to seek advice from a solicitor to talk through your finances and the proposals that have been discussed in mediation.
+This is to ensure that you have full information before making final proposals for the way forward.

 What will a solicitor do for me during mediation?

-A family solicitor will give you legal advice, they will tell you what they would expect to be the likely outcome for you if the case went to Court.
+A specialist family solicitor will give you legal advice.
+They will tell you what they would expect the likely outcome to be if the case went to Court.
 We encourage you to ask your solicitor for ‘reasonable goal posts’ advice.

-They can help with preparing financial information if you would like that help and they will draft a Consent Order at the end of the mediation process.
+Solicitors can help you prepare financial information too, and they will draft a Consent Order at the end of the mediation process.
 They are your sounding board, and if you want it, they can provide you with support and advice throughout the whole of the mediation process.

-You can share the summary of each session with your solicitor, and you can relay any discussions from the sessions to them.
+You can share the summary of each mediation session with your solicitor, and you can relay any discussions had during the sessions to them.

 Why do I need a solicitor and a mediator?

 The mediator and the solicitor perform different roles in mediation.
-It is not a duplication of costs.
+It is not a duplication of costs or effort.

 How much time will I need from a solicitor?